Effects of oscillatory deformations on the coherent and incoherent quantum transport: The model

 \section{The model}

 The general Hamiltonian describing the energy transport of an excitation through a network composed of four two-level quantum system, as depicted in Fig. 1(a) and Fig. 2(a), is given as follows

 where $\sigma^{+}_{i}=|i\rangle\langle0|$ and $\sigma^{-}_{i}=|0\rangle\langle i|$ are the raising and lowering operators for a two-level system lied at $i$th vertex of the network with transition frequency $\omega_{i}$.
 We assume that the atoms are identical and so we have $\omega_{1}=\omega_{2}=\omega_{3}=\omega_{4}=\omega$.
-The strength of coupling between the $i$th and $j$th atoms is denoted by $J_{i,j}$ which indicates the hopping rate of excitation between them. $E$ is the set of edges of the network, corresponding to the coupling between the sites as shown in Fig. 1(a) and Fig. 2(a).
-We consider a configuration in which the all of the coupling constants are equal to each other, i.e. $J_{1,2}=J_{1,3}=J_{2,4}=J_{3,4}=J$ (see Fig. 1(a)).
-This consideration is corresponding to the configuration in which the optimal dynamics is coherent.
-To clarify this point, let's introduce a new set of basis as \cite{chris} as follows
+The strength of coupling between the $i$th and $j$th atoms is denoted by $J_{i,j}$, which indicates the hopping rate of excitation between them. $E$ is the set of network edges, corresponding to the coupling between the sites, as shown in Fig. 1(a) and Fig. 2(a).
+We consider a configuration in which, all of the coupling constants are equal to each other, i.e.

+(see Fig. 1(a)).
+This corresponds to the network in which, the optimal dynamics is coherent.
+To clarify this point, let us introduce a new set of basis as \cite{chris}:

-where $|s_{1}\rangle$, $|s_{2}\rangle$ and $|s_{3}\rangle$ are basis correspond to the three column of Fig. 1(a) (see Ref. \cite{chris}).
+where $|s_{1}\rangle$, $|s_{2}\rangle$ and $|s_{3}\rangle$ are set of basis corresponding to the three column of Fig. 1(a) (see Ref. \cite{chris}).
 The Hamiltonian (1) in this basis becomes as

-Clearly, (3) is similar to the Hamiltonian of a chain of three site with equal coupling $\sqrt{2}J$ (see Fig. 1(b)).
-As denoted in Ref. $\cite{Caruso}$, for this configuration, if the excitation is initially prepared at site 1, the coherent evolution is the optimal dynamics in transferring it to the sink or reaction center.
+Eq.
+(4) is clearly similar to the Hamiltonian of a three site chain with equal coupling $\sqrt{2}J$ (see Fig. 1(b)).
+As denoted in Ref. $\cite{Caruso}$, if the excitation for this configuration is initially prepared at site 1, the coherent evolution is the optimal dynamics in transferring it to the sink or reaction center.

-Now let`s consider the other configuration in which for the coupling constants we have: $J_{1,2}=J_{1,3}=J_{2,4}=-J_{3,4}=J$ (see Fig. 2(a)).
-By this assumption, we introduce another set of basis in the single excitation subspace, \cite{kay, vah, beh, beh2}, as
+Now let us consider the phase modulation $J_{3, 4}\rightarrow-J_{3, 4}$ in (2), which corresponds to the other our demanding network in this paper (see Fig. 2(a)).
+For this case, we introduce another set of basis in the single excitation subspace, \cite{kay, vah, beh, beh2}, as